Combat depression with wellbeing coaching

 This approach is even more important when you're dealing with existential crises, which most of us are these days.

-Remember that your employer still needs to meet their deadlines, customer commitments and business plans.
+Remember that your employer still needs to meet their deadlines, customer commitments, and business plans.
 Your manager has KPIs that need to be met.
-Unless you’re open about your depression, they’ll expect that you perform to usual standards.
+Unless you’re open about your depression, they’ll expect you to perform to the usual standards.

 That leaves you with a dilemma: do you discuss your depression, or do you try to work around it?

 If you’re concerned that disclosing the depression will have negative repercussions, you’ll have to find a way of working around it.
-Whatever you do will have to be fair to both you and your manager, though.
+Whatever you do will have to be fair to both you and your manager.

 If you’re in a critical or customer-facing position, you could ask for a temporary transfer with the reason that you’re dealing with a health issue.

-Many of us don’t realize the negative impact of our fast-paced lifestyle, poor diet and lack of exercise and too little sleep.
-Too many responsibilities cause stress and anxiety.
-Processed foods, too much caffeine, unhealthy fats, salt and sugar, take a toll on our bodies.
+Many of us don’t realize the negative impact of our fast-paced lifestyle, poor diet lack of exercise, and too little sleep.
+Too many responsibilities cause stress and anxiety. which can exacerbate depressive symptoms.
+Processed foods, too much caffeine, unhealthy fats, and sugar, take a toll on our bodies.
 Too little sleep causes issues with concentration and lowers our immune system.
-Lack of regular exercise leads to muscle degeneration, weight gain, breathing problems and also reduced immunity.
+Lack of regular exercise leads to physical symptoms like muscle degeneration, weight gain, breathing problems, and also reduced immunity.

 Depression often comes with anxiety, and you can quickly become worried that you’re not going to get everything done.
-Become aware of your thinking and when you hear negative thoughts arising, take a break.
+Become aware of your thinking and when your negative thoughts arise, take a break.
 At work, move from your workstation.
-Go for a short walk.
+Go for a short walk, do some deep breathing, or watch a funny video on your phone.
 If there’s a positive colleague around, have a quick, friendly chat about nothing in particular just to clear your mind.

 Pick any activity that brings you joy and schedule it into your day — make it a nonnegotiable so you don't put it off and never end up doing it.
 Then, don't feel guilty about doing it!
 Your mental health needs to be your top priority.